 - re-order the blog posts in new tags/categories, etc.

 I don’t mean an actual facial, of course.
 Changing the theme of your blog is one of the most efficient and fast ways to help you fall in love with your blog again.
 The excitement of something completely new is always welcomed.
-You’ll want to share the new look with everyone and have a lot of really cool content.
+You’ll want to share the new look with everyone and have a lot of really cool content for it.

 If switching to a professional theme is not in your budget, then go smaller: get rid of old widgets and add some new ones.
 New, cool plug-ins also work as a charm.